A Room of One's Own: Lesbianism

 Woolf wrote in her diary before A Room of One's Own was published that she thought when it was published she would be "attacked for a feminist & hinted at for a sapphist".

 In one section of the book, describing the work of a fictional woman writer, Mary Carmichael, Woolf deliberately invokes lesbianism: "Then may I tell you that the very next words I read were these – 'Chloe liked Olivia ...'
 Do not start.
 Do not blush.
 Let us admit in the privacy of our own society that these things sometimes happen.
 Sometimes women do like women."
 Woolf references the obscenity trial and public uproar resulting from the publishing of Radclyffe Hall's lesbian-themed novel The Well of Loneliness (1928).
 Before she can discuss Chloe liking Olivia, the narrator has to be assured that Sir Chartres Biron, the magistrate of Hall's obscenity trial, is not in the audience: "Are there no men present?
 Do you promise the figure of Sir Chartres Biron is not concealed?
 We are all women, you assure me?
 Then I may tell you ..."

 Woolf scholar and feminist critic Jane Marcus believes Woolf was giving Radclyffe Hall and other writers a demonstration of how to discuss lesbianism discreetly enough to avoid obscenity trials; "Woolf was offering her besieged fellow writer a lesson in how to give a lesbian talk and write a lesbian work and get away with it."

-Marcus describes the atmosphere of Woolf's arrival and presence at the women's college with her lover Vita Sackville-West as "sapphic".
-Woolf is comfortable discussing lesbianism in her talks with the women students because she feels a women's college is a safe and essential place for such discussions.
+Androgyny

+Marilyn R. Farwell has shed light on the difficulty around understanding androgyny in Woolf's work.
+Nancy Topping Bazin defines Woolf's concept of androgyny as "the masculine and feminine should be balanced but not fused."
+In her definition, Bazin reveals an important debate in understanding androgyny: whether to see it as a balance or fusion of two parts.

+Some critics describe Woolf's concept of androgyny as a balance between various poles: intuition and reason, subjectivity and objectivity, anima and animus, heterosexuality and homosexuality, and manic and depressive.
+Androgyny in a writer translates to accepting both intuition and rationality as a way to knowledge.
+The interpretation of androgyny as balance would imply validating many voices and perceptions.

+On the other hand, seeing androgyny as a fusion would validate only a single mode of knowing.
+Farwell argues that since "the universal is most often identified with whatever is male, this definition can be and has been another means for demanding that a woman write like a man."
+Farwell interprets Woolf's ambivalence in defining androgyny from fear of being called a feminist.